ibm-cloud-docs/language-translator/customizing.md

 - Use a [forced glossary](#forced-glossary-customization) to force certain terms and phrases to be translated in a specific way.
 - Use a [parallel corpus](#parallel-corpus-customization) when you want your custom model to learn from general translation patterns in your samples.
 What your model learns from a parallel corpus can improve translation results for input text that the model hasn't been trained on.

 The service supports the following document formats to provide your training data.
-For details on each format please see section [Supported document formats for training data](#supported-document-formats-for-training-data).
+For more information about each format, see [Supported document formats for training data](#supported-document-formats-for-training-data).

 | Format | Extension | Description |
 |---|---|---|